ivanyap0612/NLP-Spam-Message-Classification/README.md

 - Bag of words
 - Term frequency inverse document frequency (TF-IDF)

-6 different models has been trained to classify unknown messages as spam or ham:
+6 different models have been trained to classify unknown messages as spam or ham:

 - AdaBoost Classifier
 - Multinomial Naive Bayes Classifier